-3 Eberhard Freitag and Rolf Busam.
-Funktionentheorie 1.
-Springer, Berlin, Heidelberg, fourth edition, 1993,1995,2000,2006.
-English translation in ; E. T. Whittaker and G. N. Watson.
+4 Eberhard Freitag and Rolf Busam.
+Complex Analysis.
+Springer, Berlin, Heidelberg, 2005; E. T. Whittaker and G. N. Watson.
 A Course of Modern Analysis.
 Cambridge University Press, Cambridge, fourth edition, 1927.
-URI http://archive.org/details/ ACourseOfModernAnalysis.
+URL http://archive.org/ details/ACourseOfModernAnalysis.
 Reprinted in 1996.
 Table errata: Math.
 Comp. v.
 36 (1981), no. 153, p.
 319; Robert E. Greene and Stephen G. Krantz.
 Function theory of one complex variable, volume 40 of Graduate Studies in Mathematics.
 American Mathematical Society, Providence, Rhode Island, third edition, 2006; Einar Hille.
 Analytic Function Theory.
-Ginn.
-New York, 1962.
+Ginn, New York, 1962.
 2 Volumes; and Lars V. Ahlfors.
 Complex Analysis: An Introduction of the Theory of Analytic Functions of One Complex Variable.
-McGraw-Hill Book Co., New York, third edition, 1978 purposes, is simply connected.
+McGraw-Hill Book Co., New York, third edition, 1978 representing a "deformed version" of the complex plane for functional purposes, is simply connected.
 Simple connectedness means that the Riemann surface is path-connected so that every path between two points can be continuously transformed, staying within the domain, into any other path while preserving the two endpoints between the paths.
 In particular, suppose that there are no "holes" in the Riemann surface; it is not "punctured."